-SiteGround starts strong with 99.99% uptime, above average speeds, and tons extra features that are perfect for both beginners and power users.
+SiteGround starts strong with 99.99% uptime, above-average speeds, and tons of extra features that are perfect for both beginners and power users.

 All of our hosting reviews are based on at least 16-months of actual statistics and raw data.

 SiteGround’s uptime performance has been nearly perfect over that time.
-Its 99.99% average puts it among the most reliable hosts we’ve reviewed (33 and counting).
+Their 99.99% average puts them among the most reliable hosts we’ve reviewed (32 and counting).

-Rock-solid uptime like this keeps website visitors happy.
-But more importantly, it means your site’s almost guaranteed to be working around the clock so you won’t miss out when they want to buy, either.
+Reliable uptime like this keeps website visitors happy.
+But more importantly, it means your site is almost guaranteed to be working around the clock so you won’t miss out when your customers want to make a purchase, either.